obsolism/obsolism/README.md

 ## Formats

 All files herein will be in Unicode with the exception of images.
-Unicode files will have an extension identifying their syntax just as this file does.
-Note the `.md` referring to the markdown format.
+Unicode files will have an extension identifying their syntax just as this file does, and will conform to an 80 character line limit.
+No Unicode file intended for reading shall break this length restriction.
+An example of a Unicode file exempt from this rule would be SVG images.
 Each document will exist in only one format.
 To elaborate, if something is written as JSON it will not also be distributed as YAML, and vice versa.
 If need be, it is permitted to locally convert between these formats on your own system using software you trust, however the resulting converted files do not legally or ethically represent the religion as they may have been tainted.
 Do not share or partake in shared copies of this information, simply clone it yourself.
 The only official source of information is a clone of this repo that has run `git fetch` and verified as unchanged and up to date.

 ## Table of Contents